 Every position plays a vital role in the dental office.
 But I’ve always felt that Dental Assistants are the glue that hold the whole place together.
 Their main job is to assist the Dentist.
 But Assistants are the ones most involved in the instrument sterilzation process, and in keeping the clinic on schedule.
 When things get backed up at the front desk, they jump in to answer a phone or greet a patient.
 In most offices, they wear a lot of hats.
 You’re required to have specific skills, and in some states a certification to work as a Dental Assistant.
 But what you need the most, can’t be found in a book or a class.
 If you’re considering Assisting as a career, ask yourself if you have the attributes of a good Dental Assistant.

 Attitude is key.
 As much as I love the dental field I can assure you, goodness is not always obvious.
 Working as a Dental Assistant requires a positive attitude with the ability to see the good in every situation.

-When a task presents itself, an Assistant can’t look at it with a ‘that’s not my job’ attitude.
-Being responsible for many things should be a pleasure, not a chore.
+An Assistant should never have a ‘that’s not my job’ attitude.
+Being responsible for a lot of things should be a pleasure, not a chore.
 They might have a lot to do.
 But their job offers a lot of flexibility and variety, and that’s what keeps it interesting.

 As a Dental Assistant you’ll either happily embrace your diverse job description because you feel useful, and you love what you do.
-Or you’ll bitterly resent it because you feel like you’re running circles around the Hygienists who are earning a higher salary.
+Or you’ll bitterly resent it because you feel like you’re running circles around people who are earning a higher salary (Dental Hygienists).
 I’ve seen it go both ways.
 So choose your perspective before you commit to your career.

 You have to want to move, and be fast on your feet!